antscher/Project_calendar_rooms/code_esp32/font2bytes-dynamics/README.md

 My contribution introduces **dynamic character widths**:
 🔠 Each character now has its own **individual width** depending on its actual pixel width, instead of a fixed-size grid.
 This allows more compact and proportional text rendering on e-paper displays.
+🔠 Also now all the ASCII characters are implemented (exemple : @)

 However, you have to also modify the library of waveshare (there is an example in main in src of this repo)